haokun-qin/random-bot/README.md

 Random-bot is a discord bot that contains 8 functions that can be called:

-“?random wisdom” returns a random quote\n
+“?random wisdom” returns a random quote
 “?random cb [a] [b] [c]” returns a message choosing from [a] [b] [c] … “?random up to [a]” returns an integer from 0 up to [a] “?random name [user a]” renames [user a] to a randomly generated username